Choosing Your First Motorcycle

 This isn't your last motorcycle; it's your first motorcycle.

 At least, it won't be your last motorcycle unless you kill yourself on it.
 If you want a sportbike, try a Ninja 250 or EX500.
 Plenty of motorcycle.
 A 750cc cruiser for the laid-back crowd.
 A dual-sport in the 250 to 500cc range.
 A standard around 500cc.
 (Though all the major motorcycle magazines say the Suzuki SV650 is a terrific choice for the new or returning rider, and won't be outgrown in two or five years.)
 Buy it used from a local dealer, take care of it, and if you really do outgrow it in a year or two, you can sell it again for 3/4 of what you paid.There's an internet enthusiasts' group for just about any motorcycle you can imagine.
-The best way I know to find them is to consult Carl Paukstis' mailing list roundup.
 Find one or more, sign up, make a single post introducing yourself and saying that you're new here and thinking about this motorcycle, then keep quiet and read what the riders have to say.